 This is a summary of the technological work ahead by our team from Tiny Planets and Novelab, to digitally recreate the building of the Savoy.

 Layout documentation and reconstruction: using all the materials selected by the historic team (blueprints, floor plans, photographs…) and reverse calculating the properties of the lenses used to take the pictures (focal length, distance to subject…), we recreate the layout of the Savoy (walls, stairs, bandstand, dance floor, boxes…), the size and volumes (height, length, depth), and the position and shape of the ballroom’s interior, without texture, colours or details (it is called “gray boxing”).

-Ambiance, materials, color palette and lighting: with direct feedbacks from the historic team, a team of lookdev and lighting artists then creates accurate color palettes, textures (ex roughness), materials and lighting, to recreate the look and ambiance of The Savoy Ballroom.
+3. Ambiance, materials, color palette and lighting: with direct feedbacks from historians, a team of lookdev and lighting artists then creates accurate color palettes, textures (ex roughness), materials and lighting, to recreate the look and ambiance of The Savoy Ballroom.
 The texturing phase is essential, as depending on the materials, the colors and the physical properties of each element, the light behaves differently when reaching their surfaces (ex a window versus a black curtain).